in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Just like you can identify a Java class with a class name and a package name, you can identify a maven artifact by a GroupId and an ArtifactId.

-### Q :  How to know the exact string and name of a dependency and its artifactid etc.
+### Q :  How to know the exact string and name of a dependency and its artifactid?

 You can either google or you can visit our Github repository.